martudev/EasyGUI/README.md

 1) Create a fork of this repository.
 1) Make the changes.
 1) Create a pull request to `dev` branch.

+## Common issues

+- If you change the EasyGUI version, you may get a message when importing a new component that says **"there is already a component with the same name"**, to solve this you must go to your `project >> references >> EasyGUI` and remove the reference.

 ## ChangeLog